 What are a few reasons to purchase your own policy?

 While it may be tempting to have someone else insure your car, it may not be wise.
 What if the policy holder lets their car insurance lapse?
 You could find yourself without car insurance and wouldn’t know until the DMV contacted you or you tried to file a claim after an accident.
 To avoid unintentional consequences, you should purchase your own car insurance policy.

 How do you go about getting your own policy?

 The best way to stay in control of your car insurance and the amount of coverage you have is by purchasing your own auto insurance policy.
 When you purchase a policy and list yourself as the primary driver and owner, you can make sure that the coverage amounts meet your needs and your monthly budget.
 To start the process, there are a few different comparison tools out there you can use; make sure to input your information as accurately as possible.
 This will ensure that you get accurate quotes so that you can make an informed decision.

 Once you have the quotes, you need to look at the policy amount and the coverage amounts.

+Since there are different coverage options, look into what will work for you and the vehicle you own.
 If you are purchasing comprehensive and collision insurance instead of liability insurance, you should also look at the deductible amounts.
 Raising your deductible can lower your insurance premiums, but you should never pick a deductible amount that is not financially feasible for you.